Whirlpool results miss estimates on Europe woes

-Whirlpool Corp, the world's largest appliance maker, missed Wall Street's expectations for quarterly earnings and sales, hurt by weak demand in Europe and a stronger dollar.
+Whirlpool Corp (WHR.N), the world's largest appliance maker, missed Wall Street's expectations for quarterly earnings and sales, hurt by weak demand in Europe and a stronger dollar.

 The news on Tuesday pushed shares of the maker of Maytag and KitchenAid appliances down more than 6 percent and raised concerns about sales in the euro zone for the rest of the year.